ireneyunfei/sokoban-and-machine-learning/README.md

 to predict one's math grades and Raven intelligence.

 The codes are divided into three parts: reading the data, cleaning the data, and finally training the model.
 In addition, I also provide an appendix to solve the Sokoban model, which is based on code published on the internet (I'm sorry, I forget the source).

+The order to run the code is: The appendix -> Part I -> Part II -> Part III.

 The first and the last part is written in Python (those ends with .ipynb).
 You can edit and test the code with **Jupyter Notebook**.